dilan-dio4/Keagate/README.md

 ### API Providers

 In order to check wallet balances and broadcast transactions, snow needs to interact with particular blockchain APIs.
 There's a variety of providers out there that support different sets of blockchains.
 This packages bundles up connectors to popular providers with a simple, unified API.

-These connectors can be seen in the [packages/api-providers](packages/api-providers/src/) folder.
+Existing connectors can be seen in the [packages/api-providers](packages/api-providers/src/) folder.
 All of the one available in this package provide generous free tiers.
 Simply pass your API keys with the configuration below.

 Currently available API providers: